GuilhermePittner/navbar-BRF/Readme.md

 I wanna create every navbar I want, so this will not be the only one navbar in my github, I need to practice A LOT!

 My most important goal in this project was this HTML + CSS + JS integration, so I'm really happy with the results =D.

+Ps: idk why but the .svg image didn't load at github pages.

 So, that's all for this Readme!
 See ya!